dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

                   { 0.0086, -0.0002, -0.0075}}
       A sampled at 73 scan points

-The unit cell here refers to the *static* cell refined during the first macrocycle of refinement.
+The unit cell printed here is the *static* cell refined during the first macrocycle of refinement.
 We can tell that there is a *scan-varying* cell model as well though, from the final line, ``A sampled at 73 scan points``.